101 Cooking For Two

 • 1 teaspoon salt

-• Trim pork tenderloin of any fat and silverskin.
-Cut into four equal size pieces of about equal weight.
-Next, "butterfly" the pieces.
-Do this by cutting ¾ of the way through and folding it back to double the size.
+• Trim the pork tenderloin of fat and silverskin.
+Cut into four equal pieces and butterfly each by slicing ยพ through and folding open.

 cutting pork tenderloin

-• Cover each piece individually with plastic wrap or put it in a ziplock bag and pound it to ¼ inch thick.
+• Cover with plastic wrap or place in a zip-top bag.
+Pound to ยผ inch thick.
+Pat dry with paper towels.

 flattening the pork with meat mallet